 Pumpkin Fudge made in 5 minutes with only 5 ingredients!
 Creamy, delicious, no-bake and also gluten-free.
+Watch the recipe video tutorial below and see how fun and easy this recipe is!

 This Pumpkin Fudge is a perfect treat for the upcoming fall season.
-With Halloween fast approaching, this fudge is one of my favorite dessert on the table.
+With Halloween fast approaching, this fudge is one of my favorite desserts on the table.
 My other favorite fall treats are Instant Pot Pumpkin Cheesecake, Pumpkin Pound Cake and Halloween Pumpkin Oreo Cake.

 Easy Pumpkin Fudge Recipe